-Dogs are not allowed on-site, with the exception of assistance dogs.
+Pets are not allowed on-site, with the exception of Guide or registered assistance dogs/animals.

 A dogs-on-leash rule used in the past proved ineffective because many people disregard the policy.
 We have also found that a few pet owners do not take the responsibility to pick up pet waste.
 Patrolling park grounds to assure that dogs are under control, contacting those who are not being responsible with their pet and cleaning up after pets to assure a safe visitor environment was an inefficient use of limited staff time.

-With the exception of assistance dogs, Portmeirion will continue its policy of excluding pets from the village and its grounds to help assure a quality visitor experience and help protect natural resources at Portmeirion.
+With the exception of registered guide & assistance dogs/pets, Portmeirion will continue its policy of excluding pets from the village and its grounds to help assure a quality visitor experience and help protect natural resources at Portmeirion.

 Is Portmeirion suitable for Disabled Visitors?